EternityForest/EmberOS/README.md

 Put a fresh zipped raspbian full image in the src/images dir

+If you are starting from a 64 bit raspbian, you'll need to add export BASE_ARCH=aarch64 to config.

 Run sudo eatmydata tmux -c ./build_dist in the src dir.
 This may take over an hour, and you need internet access the whole time, but almost all large downloads are cached between builds.